-Canada is often perceived as the quieter and even less exciting neighbor of the US.
+Canada is often perceived as the quieter and even less exciting neighbour of the US.
 This couldn’t be farther from the mark.
 Canadians do love their privacy, but they also excel in many areas, without necessarily making a big deal out of their achievements.
 If the biggest Canadian companies are any indication, we can justly say that the country’s economy is in an upswing.

 Table of Contents

 #1 Royal Bank of Canada

 The Royal Bank of Canada has progressed from the third spot in 2017 to 1st place in 2019 as it’s largest company in terms of net worth.
 The company’s total assets as of 2020 reached CA$1.62 trillion, a respectable amount for any financial behemoth.
 The Royal Bank of Canada is trusted internationally, and even though its primary focus is Canada, the bank has not been shunned adopting new technologies.